seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 But the exact rhythm inside each hour also responds to local movement in Hp30 and Dst.
 If Hp30 jumps within the hour, or if Dst changes sharply from one hour to the next, the right hand becomes more animated.
 A quiet Kp period is therefore not forced to be dull if the other data are still moving.

-## The left hand: solar harmony and storm tension
+## The left hand: harmony and tension

-The left hand provides the harmonic frame.
+The left hand provides the harmonic 'frame' of the piece.
 It chooses roots from an ordered set:

 F#, A, B, C#, D, E, G#.

-These are not arranged chromatically.
-They are arranged to give useful harmonies inside the F# minor world we're working in.
+These are not arranged chromatically but arranged to give useful harmonies inside the F# minor world we're working in.

 Each day has four bars, and each bar receives one harmonic root.
 F10.7 selects the base root.
 Then the day's pattern of F10.7 and sunspot-number change determines how the four roots move.
 If solar activity and sunspots are both rising, the harmony tends to climb.
 If both are falling, it descends.
 If they disagree, the progression takes a mixed path.